Department Philosophy Statement

 The World Languages department’s philosophy reflects the core values of the school’s mission and vision.
 The program serves the learning needs of students from a variety of linguistic and cultural backgrounds.
 We strive to educate and inspire all students to become effective communicators and global citizens in the 21st century.

-From PK- Grade 12, the program values
+From EY- Grade 12, the program values

 - the acquisition of an additional language while maintaining a home language and cultural heritage